NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

 GTS client to maintain the trust fabric, but the trust fabric must be bootstrapped.

 By default, the portal will use the nci_prod as the target grid.
 If you are using this grid, you don't need to do anything.

+If you are using one of the following grids:
+ - nci_dev, nci_stage, osu_dev, training
+Then the trust synchronization configuration has already been provided.
+You will just need to create a corresponding build.properties file.
+Look at build-nci_qa.properties as an example.
+When you run the installation script, you'll have to specify the name of your target environment.
+More details about this are provided in the Configure caGrid Portal Installation section below.

 If you are using another target grid, the you need to do three things:
  1. Create a sync-description.xml file to configure the GTS client that the portal uses.
  2. Bootstrap the trust fabric by placing root certificates under the
     $HOME/.globus/certificates directory
  3. Configure caGrid Portal to use your sync-description.xml configuration.

-Directions for configuring caGrid Portal to use another sync-description.xml are provided below.
+Do configure the portal to uses your sync-description.xml and certificates, you need to edit the 'aggr.trust.syncgts.file' and 'aggr.trust.certs.dir' properties to the path to your sync-description.xm file and the directory in which the root certificates are found, respectively.

 Directions for configuring a trust fabric using caGrid tools are here:
  - http://www.cagrid.org/mwiki/index.php?title=GTS:1.1:Administrators_Guide:Syncing_With_the_Trust_Fabric

-# Configure caGrid Installation #
+# Configure caGrid Portal Installation #

 The caGrid Portal installation script is at $SRC/build.xml.
 This is an Ant build file.
 It is configured by the properties that are defined in the build.properties file in the same directory.